stvliu/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

  - **Display Customization**: Users can customize the arrangement and size of widgets, choose color palettes, fonts, and other visualization aspects to create a user-friendly and informative interface.

- - **Role-Based Access**: ThingsBoard allows controlling access to dashboards with different levels of privileges based on user [roles](/docs/{{docsPrefix}}user-guide/rbac/).
+ - **Role-Based Access**: GridLinks allows controlling access to dashboards with different levels of privileges based on user [roles](/docs/{{docsPrefix}}user-guide/rbac/).
 This ensures data security and confidentiality.

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
-ThingsBoard also offers convenient IoT solution templates to reduce time-to-market for your IoT products.
+GridLinks also offers convenient IoT solution templates to reduce time-to-market for your IoT products.
 These templates include interactive dashboards, processing logic, sample devices, users, and all other necessary entities.
 Think of these templates as a complete PoC/MVP.
 Read more about solution templates [here](/docs/{{docsPrefix}}solution-templates/overview/).
 {% endif %}